-At the moment, the bank is adequately capitalised with the capital adequacy ratio of 14.04 per cent at the end of December 2019.
-With the successful merger of Oriental Bank of Commerce and United Bank of India with itself, Punjab National Bank has started focussing on growth and planned a series of capital raising initiatives, including rights issue and FPO, in the third quarter this fiscal.
+At the moment, the bank is adequately capitalized with the capital adequacy ratio of 14.04 percent at the end of December 2019.
+With the successful merger of Oriental Bank of Commerce and the United Bank of India with itself, Punjab National Bank has started focussing on growth and planned a series of capital raising initiatives, including rights issues and FPO, in the third quarter this fiscal.

-The government provided ₹16,091 crores to PNB and ₹1,666 crores to United Bank of India in September for enhancing the capital base of these two lenders.
+The government provided ₹16,091 crores to PNB and ₹1,666 crores to the United Bank of India in September for enhancing the capital base of these two lenders.
 Besides, Punjab National Bank (PNB) raised ₹1,500 crores from Tier II bonds in December.
-The bank plans to further infuse capital during the current fiscal including through follow-on public offer (FPO).

 The bank is looking to raise ₹3,000 crores through additional Tier-I (AT-1) bonds in the next couple of months.